quant-aq/py-smps/README.md

 ## Contributing to Development

-I threw this together because I was tired of analyzing SMPS data with proprietary software.
-Please help me contribute?
+We welcome all contributions from the community in the form of issues reporting, feature requests, bug fixes, etc.

 If there is a feature you would like to see or a bug you would like to report, please open an issue.
-I will try to get to things as promptly as possible.
+We will try to get to things as promptly as possible.
 Otherwise, feel free to send PR's!

 ## Colorbar Information